SathishRM/Pyspark/README.md

-This repo contains some of my Pyspark dataframe works.
+This repo contains some of my dataframe works in Pyspark.

 Please check the file requirements.txt for the list of packages required.